adle29/matasono_crypto/README.md

   When trying to xor two hex strings, take each individual hex byte, convert it into decimal, and xor it with the second hex byte.
 After that encode the integer into an ascii hex.
 Concatenate all ascii characters.

+3. **Single Byte XOR Cipher**
+  Use the code from the Fixed XOR challenge to find the plaintext.
+After trying single characters, X was the key to xor the cipher-text.
+Then the cipher-text had to be encoded into ascii.